VivienPichon/Portfolio_Data_analyst/Project6_PowerBI_Company_Projects_Managements/ReadMe.md

+# Dashboard presentation
+The dashboard itself can be downloaded from [this link][1].
+A link to a 9-minutes video presenting the dashboard is available [here][2].

 # Roleplay context

 In this project, I work for a multinational company, which drives several IT and marketing projects all around the world.